 Firstly let's talk about "fats".
-Here is a quick run down of the main types of fats:
+Here is a quick rundown of the main types of fats:

 Polyunsaturated Fat: Polyunsaturated fats can also help to reduce bad cholesterol levels in your blood, which can reduce your risk of developing heart disease and stroke.
 Oils which are rich in polyunsaturated fats can also contribute Vitamin E to your diet, which is an important antioxidant vitamin.
 Like monounsaturated fats, these should replace the saturated and trans fat in your diet.
 One type of polyunsaturated fat which is particularly beneficial for your heart are omega-3 fatty acids.
-Foods that are particularly rich in polyunsaturated fats are sesame and sunflower oils, fatty fish such as salmon, avocados, flaxseed and walnuts.
+Foods that are particularly rich in polyunsaturated fats are sesame and sunflower oils, fatty fish such as salmon, flaxseeds and walnuts.

-Before the creation of "fat-free" or "low-fat" foods it was quickly realised that if we continued to eat so much saturated and trans fats, our society would be one even more heavily filled with heart disease and obesity.
+Before the creation of "fat-free" foods it was quickly realised that if we continued to eat so much saturated and trans fats, our society could be one heavily filled with heart disease and obesity.
 Although we need small amounts of saturated fat in our diets, people tend to get carried away and overindulge.
-Fat-free and low-fat foods were created in order to ease the mind of consumers who were worried about their weight, having been told they need to reduce their "fat" intake to stay healthy.
+Fat-free foods were created in order to ease the mind of consumers who were worried about their weight, having been told they need to reduce their "fat" intake to stay healthy.

 Remember if you are not sure about something always check the label and choose the most wholesome and natural option you can!